facepalmdriven/pyapid/README.md

 TODO: Do something more interesting and meaningful than fetching stock info, which one can easily do directly.

-TODO: Make this properly production ready.
+TODO: Make this "properly production ready".

 TODO: Include more information about what professional hosting for this might look like.